davebrny/rpan-tuner/readme.md

 - double click on a broadcast in the list to open it in your browser
     + or click on the status bar at the bottom to show a menu of live broadcasts
 - click the checkbox beside a broadcasters name to get desktop notifications for them
-    + click the > menu button at the top to follow broadcasters that arent currently in the list
+    + to follow a broadcaster that isnt currently in the list use the right click menu
 - use ctrl + r to manually check for new broadcasts (it checks every 2 minutes by default)